-The feeding of distillers grains to dairy is nothing new; such products have been fed cattle for more than a century.
+The feeding of distillers grains to dairy cattle is nothing new; such products have been fed cattle for more than a century.
 The research article by Loosli et al. (1952) referenced an 1895 Vermont Agricultural Experiment Station Bulletin that reported on the feeding of distillers grains to lactating cows.
 In many respects, one might say that responses to feeding distillers grains today should be similar to those older studies.
 That may be correct except for some differences in both distillers grains and cows today versus yesterday.
 The distillers grains are different today, primarily containing more protein and energy, and today's cows produce much more milk than was produced by their ancestors.

 The objective of my presentation is to report the results of recent studies in which distillers grains were fed to dairy cattle.
-While the emphasis of this presentation is on wet distillers grains, research with both wet and dried products will be reviewed.
+While the emphasis of this presentation is on dried distillers grains, research with both wet and dried products will be reviewed.
 Generally, I will be referring to corn distillers grains (CDG) because that is what most of the studies with which I am familiar have used; results with distillers grains from other grains would likely be similar.
+In most cases, the CDG used is dried distillers grains plus solubles (DDGS).

 The composition of CDG today, especially products coming from the ethanol plants in the Midwest, contains more protein and energy than older "book" values.
-For instance, the CDG, both wet and dried, that was used in our SDSU research contained 30 to 36% or more crude protein on a dry matter basis versus the 23% CP value reported in the 1989 nutrient requirements of dairy cattle (NRC, 1989).
-The new dairy NRC (2001) lists 29.7% CP for dried CDG with solubles, a number that is close to reality.
-The net energy for lactation (NE_L) is today's CDG about 10% higher (~ 2.20 Mcal/kg) than the older values (~ 1.99 Mcal/kg).
+For instance, the CDG, both wet and dried, that was used in our SDSU research contained 30 to 36% or more crude protein on a dry matter basis versus the 23% CP for CDG and 25% CP for DDGS values reported in the 1989 nutrient requirements of dairy cattle (NRC, 1989).
+The new dairy NRC (2001) lists 29.7% CP for DDGS, a number that is close to reality.
+The net energy for lactation (NE_L) in today's CDG is about 10% higher (~ 1.00 Mcal/lb) than the older values (~ 0.90 Mcal/lb).
 Contents of fat (~ 9.8%), neutral detergent fiber (~ 39%), and acid detergent fiber (~ 19%) are only slightly different from the older values.
 Improved efficiencies in fermenting more of the starch that was in the corn to ethanol is likely the reason for these observed changes in the composition of CDG.